ca-api-gateway-extensions/helloworld/README.md

 This will compile, test, and create the aar file.
 It will be available in build/libs

 # Adding Libraries
-In order to build modular assertions some gateway jars are required they need to be put into a `lib` directory.
+In order to build modular assertions some Gateway jars are required they need to be put into a `lib` directory.
 The required jars are:
 * layer7-common-9.2.00.jar
 * layer7-gateway-common-9.2.00.jar
 * layer7-gateway-server-9.2.00.jar